10 Ways to Use Shortcut Docs

 Docs is Shortcut's very appropriately named documentation tool - yes, a new way for you to create documents (Docs!) for your team (and for yourself!) that works seamlessly with the rest of Shortcut.

-**We've begun the process of slowly rolling out our new Docs features.
-The templates shown below are, in their present form, meant to give you some ideas about the kind of Docs you can create, but later in July these "templates" will become Templates and be fully accessible for you from directly within your account.
-Also, if you don't have access Docs yet, not to worry!
-Be on the lookout for our official launch in July.**
+The templates shown below are, in their present form, meant to give you some ideas about the kind of Docs you can create, but later in the year these "templates" will become Templates and be fully accessible for you from directly within your account.
+To see them in action today check out our fancy demo workspace and copy anything you like into your own Doc.

 We believe that fresh, living documentation updated in real time is the only kind of trustworthy, useful written information.
 That’s why, in Shortcut, Docs and the rest of your work stay synced automatically to exist as a single source of truth.